ch9nuk9/wbfm/README.md

 ## Full workflow

-All examples assume that you are in the main folder:
+Note: command line examples assume that you are in the main folder:
 ```commandline
 cd path/to/your/github/code/DLC_for_WBFM/
 ```